Antisemitism by country: Iran

+Prominent religious figures, like Ayatollah Ahmad Khatami and Grand Ayatollah Hossein Noori Hamedani, have linked "Zionists" to crimes dating back to the 7th century, praising the mass killing of Jews in Medina labeled "the center of Zionists."
+Holocaust inversion also features prominently: Dr. Hasan 'Abbasi reimagined the Purim story as a massacre of over 70,000 Persians by Jews, branding it an "Iranian Holocaust."
+This narrative has been amplified by semi-official websites and state historians.
+Antisemitic tropes such as the Protocols of the Elders of Zion, blood libel myths, and claims of Jewish control over the global drug trade, finance, and political power have appeared in Iranian media, state-run academic institutions, and even international forums.

 In July 2012, the winner of Iran's first annual International Wall Street Downfall Cartoon Festival, jointly sponsored by the semi-state-run Iranian media outlet Fars News, was an antisemitic cartoon depicting Jews praying before the New York Stock Exchange, which is made to look like the Western Wall.
 Other cartoons in the contest were antisemitic as well.
 The national director of the Anti-Defamation League, Abraham Foxman, condemned the cartoon, stating that "Here's the anti-Semitic notion of Jews and their love for money, the canard that Jews 'control' Wall Street, and a cynical perversion of the Western Wall, the holiest site in Judaism," and "Once again Iran takes the prize for promoting antisemitism."

 ADL/Global 100 reported in 2014 that 56% of Iranians hold antisemitic beliefs, and 18% of them agreed that Jews probably talk too much about the Holocaust.
 However, the reported results (56%) were reported to be the lowest in the Middle East.

 Iranian Jews along with Christians and Zoroastrians are protected under the Constitution and have seats reserved for them in the Iranian Parliament, However, de facto harassment still occurs.
 A 2021 report by ADL found antisemitism in Iranian textbooks, including characterizing Jews as the "enemies of Islam", inciting non-Jews to "annihilate Muslims", as stirring up "resentment and enmity among Muslims", as well as calling for Israel to be "wiped out."